 - What is punchy to me may be nasal to you

 - What is detailed to me may be overly analytical to you.

 Musical frequencies are a combination of mathematical algorithms, but tone is appreciated differently.

-As a guitarist, I’ve been chasing the tone for years.
-I’ve spent hundreds of hours tuning the EQ knobs on my effects pedals like a god-damn radio receiver, instead of actually playing my guitar.
+As a guitarist, I’ve been chasing the holy grail tone for years.
+I’ve spent hundreds of hours tuning the EQ knobs on my effects pedals like a radio receiver, instead of actually playing my guitar.
 I’ve realised that tone is subjective and I should be content with actually making and appreciating music.
-It’s still fun every now and then to find new gear to try and replicate a specific tone, but I am no longer bound by dogma that I need certain gear and/or effects to produce a certain tone.
+Every now and then it’s still fun to find new gear to try and replicate a specific tone, but I’m no longer bound by dogma that I need certain gear and/or effects to produce a certain tone.

 Likewise, audiophiles have made music extremely complicated for the average hobbyist.
 There are some who are keen on upgrading their gear to have better sound quality.
 But they usually get derailed by audiophiles convincing them that they need a certain combination of amps and cables before they should even begin considering upgrading their headphones.

 What makes me an authority?
 Absolutely nothing.
-I’m just an average musician who started playing the guitar when I was 15, and amassed a ton of analog equipment during the 90s, learning through trial and error what good tone is.
-At the turn of Y2K and the evolution of the iPad, I started learning about digital equipment.
-I may not have a degree in audio engineering, but what I do have is a set of ears that’s been trained through experience to identify what good tone is (don’t confuse this with ‘best’ tone).
+I’m just someone who started playing the guitar when I was 15, and amassed a ton of analog equipment during the 90s, learning through trial and error what good tone is.
+At the turn of Y2K and the evolution of the iPad, I started experimenting with digital equipment.
+I may not have a diploma in audio engineering, but what I do have is a set of ears that’s been trained through experience to identify what good tone is (don’t confuse this with ‘best’ tone).